COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 The playbook executor handles execution of playbook action steps.
 The variables from the top level playbook are injected into the be executed playbook.
 It could happen that in the downstream playbook the variables `collide` with the top level playbook.
 In this case the top level playbook variables are `NOT` transferred to the downstream playbook. `Agents and Targets cannot be transferred` between playbooks at this time.
 Playbooks are only loaded in the executor and then a new Decomposer is created to execute the playbook.

 The result of the step execution will be returned to the decomposer.
 A result can be either output variables or error status.
+Only variables defined in the out_args of the playbook action step will be merged into the global scope of the caller.

 ```plantuml
 package playbookaction{